browserslist/browserslist/README.md

 # Browserslist [![Build Status](https://travis-ci.org/ai/browserslist.svg)](https://travis-ci.org/ai/browserslist)

-Get a browsers versions by criterias.
+Get browsers versions by criterias.
 Useful for tools like [Autoprefixer].

 You can select browsers by passing a string.
 This library will use Can I Use data to return you a appropriate list of all versions.